thoughtbot/guides/product-management/trello/README.md

 Weekly Product Meeting (1-2 hours)
 ----------------------------------

-On Thursday afternoon, the product manager, designer, and lead developer meet in person or via Google Hangout.
+On Friday (or Thursday if that's the end of the team's week) afternoon, the product manager, designer, and lead developer meet in person or via Google Hangout.
 They load the product on a screen, focus on recent changes to it, and use the working app and Trello boards to plan the upcoming week's iteration.
 The product manager runs the meeting like this:

 * Review the Product Roadmap board.
 The product manager shows the current state of the roadmap and provides insight into what these cards are and why they're